Skip to Content

 How Often Should I Update My Estate Plan?

 Regularly reviewing and updating your estate plan is crucial to ensure it accurately reflects your current wishes and circumstances.
 Significant life events such as marriage, divorce, the birth of a child, or the acquisition of substantial assets often warrant re-evaluating your estate plan.
 We recommend revisiting your plan every three to five years, or sooner if you experience significant changes.
-Consulting with the estate planning attorneys at Albers & Associates ensures your plan stays current with your needs and the evolving legal landscape.
+Consulting with the estate planning attorneys at Albers & Associates helps your plan stay current with your needs and the evolving legal landscape.

-Can an Estate Planning Attorney Help with Living Wills & Healthcare Directives?
+Can an Estate Planning Attorney Help With Living Wills & Healthcare Directives?

 Contact Our Estate Planning Attorney in Columbia Today